nbswords/NCKU/README.md

 Homework of NCKU

-* Because it is a free homework, **Computer programming and applications** does not have hw5
+* **Computer programming and applications** does not have hw5 beacuse it is a free work.

 This hackmd link is  the note of Learning C++ by me and one of my friends